MikeSav/springer-nature/README.md

 ######  Update: Drag and Drop functionality!

-I have briefly added a 3rd party component "Dragula" to provide the drop/drag functionality.
-At first this doesn't eem to provide support for nesting but the service rather than the directive may provide suitable support.
-Once again, a third party module is being introduced for now as a means of experimentation - this does not rule out a custom, hand written solution.

-:warning: I have also noticed that despite nesting being a problem with "Dragula" an item can be dropped into another... this is not great!
-More research / alternatives needed.
+I have added a 3rd party component "Dragula" to provide the drop/drag functionality.
+The reason I have included this is due to time constraints (I am currently sandwiched between two vacations and I have a full time job), a custom service can be provided at request as it shouldn't be too hard to create a service / directive using the HTML 5 drag and drop API (see https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API)

+Also Dragula seemed to provide the necessary functionality and is relatively easy to integrate / set up.

+######  Pending: Means to add nodes to empty parent nodes or nodes that no longer contain children.
 ######  Pending: Browser testing only on Mac OS 10.12.3 using Chrome 57.0.2987.133, Firefox 52.0.2  and Sarafi 10.0.3 (12602.4.8)
 ######  Pending: The Interface / Design is not responsive.
+######  Pending: There are no E2E tests.

 # Technical Stuff...